 On May 22, 1997 and August 7, 1997, the Company completed private placements (the "Private Placement") of an aggregate of 123.72 units, each unit consisting of 10,000 shares of the Company's Series A Convertible Preferred Stock (the "Series A Preferred"), for gross proceeds of approximately \$12,372,000.
 Paramount Capital, Inc., a New York-based merchant and investment banking firm specializing in the biotechnology industry ("Paramount" or the "Placement Agent"), acted as placement agent for the Private Placement.
-Michael S. Weiss, the Company's Secretary, is a Senior Managing Director of the Placement Agent, and Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of the Placement Agent and of VentureTek, L.P., a principal stockholder of the Company.
+Michael S. Weiss, the Company's Secretary, is a Senior Managing Director of the Placement Agent, and Lindsay A. Rosenwald, M.D., a principal stockholder of the Company, is the President and sole stockholder of the Placement Agent.